mitre-attack/attack-navigator/USAGE.md

 (e.g. 'https://').
 Multiple links can be added by clicking "add links" in the interface.
 These are displayed in the context menu (accessed by right clicking on a technique) and will open a new browser tab when clicked.
 To visually separate the links in the context menu, a divider can be added in the interface which will display a horizontal line in the context menu where the divider occurs in the list of assigned links.
+Techniques with assigned links will be given a blue underline.

 <b>Note</b>: Links can only be added, updated, or removed if the list of links of all the currently selected techniques
 are identical, including dividers.